joedolson/my-tickets/src/readme.txt

 Premium event ticketing add-ons include:

-* Payment Gateways: Authorize.net, Stripe, PayPal Pro
+* Offer a variety of secure ticket payments with premium gateways, including <a href="https://www.joedolson.com/awesome/my-tickets-stripe/">Stripe</a>, <a href="https://www.joedolson.com/awesome/my-tickets-paypal-pro/">PayPal Pro</a>, and <a href="https://www.joedolson.com/awesome/tickets-authorize-net/">Authorize.net</a>.
-* In-cart Donations
+* Encourage users to support your organization by taking <a href="https://www.joedolson.com/awesome/my-tickets-donations/">in-cart donations</a>.
-* Discount Codes
+* Offer your customers special discount opportunities with <a href="https://www.joedolson.com/awesome/my-tickets-discounts/">discount codes and coupons</a>
-* Waiting Lists
+* Improve conversion and avoid lost opportunities with <a href="https://www.joedolson.com/awesome/my-tickets-waiting-list/">automatic waiting lists</a>.

 = Basic Features: =

 For buyers:

 * Create an account to save your address and shipping preferences
-* Automatically converts shopping carts to your account if you log-in after adding purchases
+* Automatically convert shopping carts to your account if you log-in after adding purchases
 * Buy tickets for multiple events, with multiple ticket types.

 For sellers:

-* Reports on ticket sales by time or event
+* Get reports on ticket sales by time, event, or specific ticket options within an event.
-* Easily add new ticket sales from the box office, when somebody pays by phone or mail.
+* Easily add new ticket sales from the box office, when somebody pays in person, by phone, or by mail.
 * Use your mobile phone and a standard QRCode reader to verify print-at-home tickets or e-tickets
 * Send email to a single purchaser with questions about their ticket purchase, or mass email all purchasers for an event.
-* Define either continuous (Adult, Student, Child) or discrete (Section 1, Section 2, Section 3) ticket classes for any event
+* Select default event settings grouped by audience type (Adult, Student, Child), seating sections (Section 1, Section 2, Section 3) or individual event dates.
-* Offer member-only discounts for your registered members
+* Offer member-only discounts for logged-in users
 * General Admission tickets: Sell tickets for events without dates, valid for days, weeks, or months after purchase.

 My Tickets is hugely flexible - check out the <a href="https://www.joedolson.com/my-tickets/add-ons/">library of Premium add-ons</a>!